 If you have a situation like mine and don't have much to lose, why not give boiling water a go.
 It is a very old and proven method for killing weeds.
 It will set you back a few hundred $ for a contractor but based on my testing so far it has very strong potential.
 I would have it applied in the middle of summer and apply fertiliser to the lawn afterwards so it grows back the fastest.
 When I applied the boiling water in late winter, the weeds grew back before the lawn so I had to keep re-applying.

-Have fun poaching weeds! 🔥🚿🌈
+Have fun getting rid of those weeds! 🔥🚿🌈